cerberusv2px/gRPC-sample/README.md

 # gRPC Sample

 Demo project for testing gRPC server and client applications.
+Currently used for data exchange only with a Simple RPC layer.

 Sample reference and setups:
 https://grpc.io/docs/tutorials/basic/python/